madeofpendletonwool/PinePods/README.md

  - [x] Fix issues with episodes playing not in database (Sorta fixed.
 For now episodes played are always in database.
 External to database episodes coming soon)
  - [x] Add picture of current episode to soundbar
  - [x] Fix issue with podcasts sometimes not registering time when played (Occured becuase of VLC not registering time.
 It now tries 5 times and always works)
+ - [x] Implement smoother scrolling with big list loading (Mostly fixed.
+If there's a podcast with hundreds of episodes with loads of markdown rendered it can still cause slowdown.
+Moving this to the backlog.)
+ - [x] Admin area for User management
+ - [x] Add new user currently doesn't set admin or not.
+Just NULL (It now sets non admin by default)
+ - [x] Make Admin options not available to standard users
+ - [x] Ability to Delete Users
+ - [x] Ensure there is always at least one admin user
+ - [x] Allow guest user to be disabled
+ - [x] Ensure changes cannot be made to guest user
+ - [x] Ensure Users cannot delete themselves
+ - [ ] Guest sign in via button on login screen when enabled
  - [ ] Second bar can sometimes lag a bit.
 Need to optimize
- - [x] Implement smoother scrolling with big list loading (Mostly fixed.
-If there's a podcast with hundreds of episodes with loads of markdown rendered it can still cause slowdown.
-Moving this to the back burner.)
+ - [ ] Bugs
+    - [ ] When changing theme, then selecting 'podcasts' page, the navbar does not retain theme
+    - [ ] There's an issue with Queue not working properly.
+Sometimes it just plays instead of queues
  - [ ] Episode Streaming via external web client doesn't currently work
  - [ ] Implement download episode checking throughout
  - [ ] Implement saved episodes view
+ - [ ] Add caching to image server
+ - [ ] Add loading wheels throughout
- - [ ] Allow local downloads, to just download the mp3 files direct
+ - [ ] Allow local downloads to just download the mp3 files direct
  - [ ] Customize login screen
- - [ ] Admin area for User management
- - [ ] Add new user currently doesn't set admin or not.
-Just NULL
- - [ ] Make Admin properties not available to standard users
- - [ ] Ability to Delete Users
  - [ ] Remove Podcasts from search or just don't allow adding a second time
  - [ ] Add Itunes podcast API
  - [ ] Dockerize